 - Schools are to arrange their spaces in such a way that there are fewer students in the same space than normally.
 If necessary, empty teaching facilities (e.g. upper secondary schools) can be used for this purpose. - In primary schools, the different teaching groups are to be kept separate throughout the school day.
-In lower secondary schools and in optional subjects, the teaching groups may change if the teaching cannot be organised any other way. - If keeping teaching groups separate is impossible in secondary schools, for example, effort should be made to create spaciousness and to stagger teaching as far as possible. - School meals are to the arranged individually with the students' own class or group; no joint meals in the lunchroom.
-However, the lunchroom can be used in turns in stages.
-Ensure proper hygiene when preparing and distributing food as well as during school meals.
+In lower secondary schools and in optional

+- subjects, the teaching groups may change if the teaching cannot be organised any other way. - If keeping teaching groups separate is impossible in secondary schools, for example, effort should be made to create spaciousness and to stagger teaching as far as possible. - Arrange school meals individually with the students' own class or group; no joint meals in the lunchroom.
+However, the lunchroom can be used in turns.
+Ensure proper hygiene when preparing and distributing food preparation as well as during school meals.

-Instructions by Finnish Institute of Occupational Health to employees (in Finnish):
+Instructions by Finnish Institute of Occupational Health to employees (in Finnish): https://hyvatyo.ttl.fi/koronavirus/ohje-tyontekijalle